zfatehi/The-Non-Programmer-s-Guide-to-Python/Lesson 1.md

 # Lesson 1

-First, we have to create a variable to work with, a box with stuff in numbered compartments inside that we can do things with.
+First, we have to create a variable to work with, which you can think of as a box divided into in numbered compartments with stuff inside that we can do things with (STUFF AND THINGS).

 Here I am creating the variable movies, with a list of movies in it: